apache/pekko-persistence-jdbc/docs/src/main/paradox/configuration.md

 - instruct Apache Pekko persistence to use the `jdbc-journal` plugin,
 - instruct Apache Pekko persistence to use the `jdbc-snapshot-store` plugin,
+- instruct Apache Pekko persistence to use the `jdbc-durable-state-store` plugin (Postgres and H2 only)

 Configure `slick`: